ghgemmer/Halloween/README.md

 uses an Actobotics servo block to handle the lateral loads and torques on the servo.
 The inside top of the head is attached via a short PVC pipe embedded in spray insulation foam holding the pipe to the head, with the other end of the pipe attached to the top of the nod servo block.
 The mouth servo does not use a servo block as it is only connected to a very light weight mouth.
-The mouth is made by cutting out the lower jaw of the vampire head and gluing it to a curved aluminum bar which then attaches to the mouth servo thru a servo hub.
+The moving mouth was made by cutting out the lower jaw of the vampire head and gluing it to a curved aluminum sheet plate which then attached to the mouth servo thru a servo hub.

 ![Head Nod Servo view 1](PropPics/20211105_211439.jpg)
 Figure: Head Nod Servo view 1